PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ### 3. List the opportunities you’ve identified

 Did the user express any pain points or desires in relation to your product or problem area?
 Write these down in the “Opportunities” column.
-During the interview, make sure you really get to the bottom of the user’s needs, and avoid the [XY problem](https://xyproblem.info/).
+During the interview, make sure you really get to the bottom of the user’s needs, and avoid the **XY problem**.
 Make sure to list problems here, and not feature ideas.

+> The [**XY problem**](https://xyproblem.info/) describes when you ask a user for a solution Y to their problem X. If you build Y without understanding X, you are missing important context that would allow you to build a solution that actually solves the problem.

 ### 4. Note any other interesting insights